strangerstudios/pmpro-proration/readme.txt

 == Changelog ==
 = .3 =
 * IMPORTANT NOTE: The logic and math for prorating has been updated.
-See the changelog below and our blog post here (URL) for more information.
+See the changelog below and our blog post here (https://www.paidmembershipspro.com/proration-add-on-update-v-3/) for more information.
 * BUG FIX/ENHANCEMENT: Now using the subtotal (pretax amount) when calculating credits for prorating.
 * BUG FIX/ENHANCEMENT: Added pmprorate_trim_timestamp function and using it so proration calculations are more consistent day to day.
 * BUG FIX/ENHANCEMENT: Remove unneeded quotes for startdate in pmpro_checkout_start_date filter